 FODMAP Friendly lab testing initially reported that avocado had a low FODMAP “Pass” at 120 g (4.23-ounces).
 The details stated that avocado contained mannitol, fructans and some excess fructose.
 They recently re-tested both ripe Hass avocado and unripe Hass avocado.

 However, in conversations with FODMAP Friendly they have told us that they are taking avocados back in the lab for further testing.
-Currently (beginning in early 2023 through early 2024) their app shows no FODMAP content in the 80 g servings, but also does not increase the max serving size suggestion at all.
+Check back here for updated info.

 Ripe Versus Unripe Avocado